 Government can say that they are just asking a technology change which might not impact that much but surely there is job threat due to electric cars.
 True, it is just a technology change but it is like asking an engineer to do by-pass surgery.
 He might learn but at present he is not qualified enough to do the job.
 Question is: how many people are willing to learn an entirely new skill.

-Even if we train these people what will happen to employees working in OIL & GAS companies and petrol pump owners, employees etc. Is there a roadmap about their jobs?
+Even if we train these people what will happen to employees working in OIL & GAS companies and petrol pump owners, employees etc. In reality there is no roadmap available for how electrical cars will make way to India.
+Due to this auto industry will suffer.

-Fewer workforces will be required as electric cars use electric motor and rechargeable battery unlike lot of mechanical parts of a petrol car.
+If the policy becomes effective we will also need fewer workforces.
+This is because electric cars use battery operated electric motor.
+These are rechargeable batteries unlike lot of mechanical parts of a petrol car.

 There are people who are making only limited parts of a car and selling it to big companies as vendors.
-All these factories be either shut down or will be asked to make something else causing huge losses as all technology change requires lot of efforts.
+Do we close all these factories?
+The question is here because these factories either have to make huge investment or accept huge loss.
+Technology change is not everyone’s cup of tea because of its complications and efforts requirement.

 From mechanical engineers to design experts to the last person associated with automobile engines, it will impact all of them.
 I cannot comment on individual impact but it will surely happen.